amzn/selling-partner-api-docs/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md

 # Self authorization

 You can self-authorize your application in Developer Central.
-Before doing this you must [Registering your Selling Partner API application](#registering-your-selling-partner-api-application).
+Before doing this you must [register your application](#registering-your-application).
 You can self authorize your application in draft state; there is no reason to publish your self-authorized application to the Marketplace Appstore.

 To implement the full OAuth authorization workflow, see [Authorizing Selling Partner API applications](#authorizing-selling-partner-api-applications).